Architecture: Relational Databases

 What is an index?

-We need indexes to help us get the relevant data we need as quickly as possible.
+Indexes exist to get the data you want as quickly as possible.

 How do indices actually work?